Executive Leadership Team

 CEO: Leads the company by setting vision/goals for the semester; enabling ELs' success using the Semester Plan, LPAs, other guidance, and continuous, open communications; and anticipating and resolving organizational and individual challenges in our complex environment.

-CEOV: Responsible for establishing various company-wide assignments that involve coordination with multiple divisions, including ensuring the Cross-Section Coordination tab on the Semester Plan is completed by Week 1 and assigning rY1Ls to projects by Week 2.
-The CEOV is also responsible for reviewing and approving all plans related to projects and activities, supporting documents, and debriefs.
+CEOV: Responsible for establishing various company-wide assignments that involve coordination with multiple divisions, including ensuring the cross-section coordination tab on the semester plan is completed by week 1 and assigning RY1Ls to projects by week 2.
+The CEOV is also responsible for reviewing and approving all project and activity plans, supporting documents, and debriefs.
 The CEOV is also responsible for sending these documents to the BOD for final approval.

 Rachel Lynch

-COOD: Serve as the deputy to the Chief Operations Officer, overseeing all daily and semester-long operations of the Operations Division.
+COOD: Serve as the deputy to the chief operations officer, overseeing all daily and semester-long operations of the operations division.
 Carry out delegated tasks, including the monitoring of the semester plan, proposal and execution of projects, and assessment of all ratees.
-Additionally, they assist the division chief in preparing the weekly report and semester debrief, which are documents that summarize all results, issues, and recommendations on a weekly and semesterly basis.
+Additionally, they assist the division chief in preparing the weekly report and the semester debrief, which summarize all results, issues, and recommendations on a weekly and semesterly basis.

-CEO: Leads the Finance Division, including Division Chiefs and deputies.
-They are responsible for training, mentoring, inspiring, and assessing their ratees while ensuring alignment with company objectives.
-Additionally, they propose, plan, execute, monitor, and continuously improve the Semester Plan to drive mission success.
-They must submit a Weekly Report summarizing results, issues, recommendations, and next steps, with deputies contributing to their Division Chief’s entry.
-At the end of the semester, they will also submit a Semester Debrief, incorporating input from their deputies.
+CFO: Leads the finance division, including division chiefs and deputies.
+They are responsible for training, mentoring, inspiring and assessing their ratees while ensuring alignment with company objectives.
+Additionally, they propose, plan, execute, monitor, and continuously improve the semester plan to drive mission success.
+They must submit a weekly report summarizing results, issues, recommendations and next steps, with deputies contributing to their division chief's entry.
+At the end of the semester, they will also submit a semester debrief, incorporating input from their deputies.

-CFOD: Serve as the deputy to the Chief Financial Officer, overseeing all daily and semester-long operations of the Finance Division.
+CFOD: Serve as the deputy to the chief financial officer, overseeing all daily and semester-long operations of the finance division.
 Carry out delegated tasks, including the monitoring of the semester plan, proposal and execution of projects, and assessment of all ratees.
-Additionally, they assist the division chief in preparing the weekly report and semester debrief, which are documents that summarize all results, issues, and recommendations on a weekly and semesterly basis.
+Additionally, they assist the division chief in preparing the weekly report and the semester debrief, which summarize all results, issues and recommendations on a weekly and semesterly basis.

-CMOD: Serve as the deputy to the Chief Marketing Officer, overseeing all daily and semester-long operations of the Marketing Division.
-Carry out delegated tasks, including the monitoring of the semester plan, proposal and execution of projects, and assessment of all ratees.
-Additionally, they assist the division chief in preparing the weekly report and semester debrief, which are documents that summarize all results, issues, and recommendations on a weekly and semesterly basis.
+CMOD: Serve as the deputy to the chief marketing officer, overseeing all daily and semester-long operations of the marketing division.
+Carry out delegated tasks, including the monitoring of the semester plan, proposal and execution of projects and assessment of all ratees.
+Additionally, they assist the division chief in preparing the weekly report and the semester debrief, which summarize all results, issues and recommendations on a weekly and semesterly basis.

-CHROD: Serve as the deputy to the Chief Human Resources Officer, overseeing all daily and semester-long operations of the HR Division.
-Carry out delegated tasks, including the monitoring of the semester plan, proposal and execution of projects, and assessment of all ratees.
-Additionally, they assist the division chief in preparing the weekly report and semester debrief, which are documents that summarize all results, issues, and recommendations on a weekly and semesterly basis.
+CHROD: Serve as the deputy to the chief human resources officer, overseeing all daily and semester-long operations of the HR division.
+Carry out delegated tasks, including monitoring the semester plan, the proposal and execution of projects and the assessment of all ratees.
+Additionally, they assist the division chief in preparing the weekly report and the semester debrief, which summarize all results, issues and recommendations on a weekly and semesterly basis.

 Team Leaders

-The image above displays the organizational chart that we operate by.
+The image above shows the organizational chart we operate under.
 You can view each member's roles and responsibilities below.

 -